flancia-coop/doc.anagora.org/fellowship-of-the-link.md

         - [[fedisearch]]?
 - [[Jerry Michalski]]
     - "I'm interested in everything dammit"
-    - Spoke to a Hungarian connection (?)
+    - Spoke to a Romanian connection (?)
     - [[Paul Rony]] from [[Kosmik]] is interested in the Tools for Thinking podcast
         - Umbrella topics for the podcast
             - People stepping in and presenting on threads, channel like or associated to channels in a community